Oaklawn Park Picks

 More recently, American Pharoah won both the Rebel Stakes and the Arkansas Derby en-route to securing the triple crown.
 Three years later, a life-sized bronze sculpture of horse and jockey was erected close to the grandstand.

-Oaklawn Park Known Track Bias
+Oaklawn Park Track Configuration and Bias

 With just a single surface to focus on, Oaklawn Park is relatively appealing to handicappers.
 It is generally regarded as a fair track, although there are particular nuances to watch out for.